sematext/docs/docs/synthetics/scheduled-pauses.md

 ![Schedule Pause Create](../images/synthetics/schedule-pause-create.png)

 Once a scheduled pause is created for a monitor, you will notice a pause icon next to it in the Monitors table.
-Also, if you have a Status Page including that monitor, the pause icon and schedule information will appear next to the monitor name in the status pages.
+Also, if you have a [Status Page](https://sematext.com/docs/synthetics/status-pages/) including that monitor, the pause icon and schedule information will appear next to the monitor name in the [Status Pages](https://sematext.com/docs/synthetics/status-pages/).

 ![Schedule Pause Monitors](../images/synthetics/schedule-pause-monitors.png)